mytch444/life/README.md

 Then for fun run *./life -r 10000 -w 230 -h 210 -d 20 -p* make the window full size then press p.

+life2 is basically me messing around with life and changing the rules.
+Plus a different way of representing the cells (linked list rather than array).